ioccc-src/winner/1992/adrian/README.md

 machine.)
 The four programs which read from stdin require lines shorter than 999 characters.

-The other info files are adrian.grep.[1-6] which contain the six examples that appear above, and from, which is used to emulate the unix from command.
-For reasons of clarity, the name "from" should probably not be changed if possible.
-I wouldn't want to be accused of\
-confusing people by giving the input files weird names.
+The other info files are `adrian.grep.[1-6]` which contain the six examples that appear above, and from, which is used to emulate the unix `from` command.
+For reasons of clarity, the name `"from"` should probably not be changed if possible.
+I wouldn't want to be accused of confusing people by giving the input files weird names.

-If you want to change the default input filename (line 80) you must be careful to choose a name that doesn't match the wrong search patterns, introducing extra lines into one of the programs.
+If you want to change the default input filename (line 80) you must be careful to choose a name that doesn't match the wrong search patterns, introducing extra lines into one of the programs (again, this was changed to be `__FILE__`).

 The program will produce at least one warning and possible several when compiled depending on the compiler.